justinwin13/weather-app/README.md

 # Weather Web Application
 This web application uses the openweathermap API to get the current weather of your location.
-There is also an input field where you can enter a city name, and look at the weather at that city.
+There is also an input field where you can enter a city name and look at the weather at that city.
 This application was created using HTML/CSS and Javascript.